 1914: “Botanist calling himself Mr. W. ingested a psilocybin mushroom for scientific research purposes.
 Mr. W detailed his experience, which appeared in the September 18th, 1914 issue of Science magazine.”

 1938: Albert Hofmann synthesizes LSD-25 for the first time with interesting animal results, but nothing particular of note for humans.
-Sits on the shelf for 5 years.
+Synthesis and study sits on the shelf for 5 years.

-April 16th 1943: Hofmann has an epiphany-like moment to reexamine the shelved LSD compound, and accidentally absorbs some through his fingernails.
-In his journal he wrote, “At home I lay down and sank into a not unpleasant intoxicated-like condition, characterized by an extremely stimulated imagination.
+April 16th, 1943: Hofmann has an epiphany and reexamines the shelved LSD compound but accidentally absorbs some through his fingernails.
+In his journal, he wrote, “At home I lay down and sank into a not unpleasant intoxicated-like condition, characterized by an extremely stimulated imagination.
 In a dreamlike state…I perceived an uninterrupted stream of fantastic pictures, extraordinary shapes with intense, kaleidoscopic play of colors.
 After some two hours this condition faded away.”

-April 19th 1943: Hofmann decided to self experiment, and had the first full blown acid trip known to mankind.
-Overcome by the experience, he asked his assistant to ride bicycles home with him.
+April 19th, 1943: Hofmann decided to self-experiment, and had the first full-blown acid trip known to mankind.
+Overcome by the experience, he asked his assistant to join him in a bicycle ride home.
 Making April 19th famously - Bicycle Day.

 The next day, Hofmann said he felt incredible, had a renewed sense of awe, and the knowledge that he had just come into contact with the most potent psychoactive drug mankind has ever produced.
 He concluded, “This self-experiment showed that LSD-25 behaved as a psychoactive substance with extraordinary properties and potency.
 There was to my knowledge no other known substance that evoked such profound psychic effects in such extremely low doses, that caused such dramatic changes in human consciousness.”